Featured Article

 Choosing a Car Amp with Built-in DSP?

 Choosing a car amplifier with built-in DSP, such as the amp mentioned in the usage example, offers several advantages over traditional amplifiers without digital signal processing capabilities.
 Firstly, it eliminates the need for external signal processors, reducing complexity and installation time.
-With a built-in DSP, audio tuning becomes quick and convenient, allowing you to make adjustments on the fly.
+With a built-in DSP, audio tuning becomes quick and convenient, allowing you to adjust quickly.
+Additionally, a car amplifier with built in DSP offers a compact size, all-in-one solution, saving valuable space in your vehicle.
+Developing a high-density mount circuit board with enhanced air cooling and heat control systems made this compact size possible.

 Evaluating Power RMS